runofthemill/simple-links/readme.txt

 * Flexible permissions

 <h4>Pro Features</h4>
-* Priority support
+* Priority support.
-* Links will show up in search results
+* Links will show up in search results.
-* Links in search results point to the link's url
+* Links in search results point to the link's url.
-* Ability to import/export links via a csv file
+* Ability to import/export links via a csv file.
-* Available csv template for adding new links
+* Available csv template for adding new links.
-* Ability to display the links in sections by category
+* Ability to display the links in sections by category.
-* Ability to display the category’s title above sections
+* Ability to display the category’s title above sections.
-* Ability to display the category’s description above sections
+* Ability to display the category’s description above sections.
-* Display multiple categories on a single page and order each one individually
+* Display multiple categories on a single page and order each one individually.
-* Visual Shortcodes *NEW*
+* Visual Shortcodes. *NEW*
+* Access to members only support area.

 <h4>Currently ships with the following languages</h4>
 * English (US)